mvolkmann/blog/src/swift/SwiftUI.md

 Custom modal dialogs are implemented by displaying a "sheet".
 The sheet slides in from the bottom by default.
+It portrait mode the sheet covers a customizable portion of the screen, but in landscape mode it covers the entire screen.

 To define a sheet, apply the {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/sheet(ispresented:ondismiss:content:)",